telekom-security/tpotce/README.md

 We successfully tested T-Pot with [VirtualBox](https://www.virtualbox.org) and [VMWare](http://www.vmware.com) with just little modifications to the default machine configurations.

-It is important to make sure you meet the [system requirements](#requirements) and assign a virtual harddisk >=64 GB, >=4 GB RAM and bridged networking to T-Pot.
+It is important to make sure you meet the [system requirements](#requirements) and assign a virtual harddisk and RAM according to the requirements while making sure networking is bridged.

 You need to enable promiscuous mode for the network interface for suricata and p0f to work properly.
 Make sure you enable it during configuration.

-If you want to use a wifi card as primary NIC for T-Pot, please be aware of the fact that not all network interface drivers support all wireless cards.
+If you want to use a wifi card as a primary NIC for T-Pot, please be aware of the fact that not all network interface drivers support all wireless cards.
 E.g. in VirtualBox, you then have to choose the *"MT SERVER"* model of the NIC.

 Lastly, mount the `tpot.iso` ISO to the VM and continue with the installation.<br>